ApexFarm/WELLogger/README.md

 WELLogger.debug(LoggingLevel.Error, 'error description', ex);
 ```

 When used in above way, all logs will be default to the `main` namespace implicitly.
-Here is how to define loggers with custom namespaces.
+To define loggers with custom namespaces, please use the `WELLogger.get()` API as below.
 If a custom module doesn't have a WELLog Setting, the `default` setting will be applied.
+We will talk more about namespaces and settings in the next section.

 ```java
 // WELLogger.ILogger and WELLogger.LoggerInterface can be used interchangeably